 Coronavirus: Elderly couple among 17 from TN stranded on

-An elderly couple from here is among the 17 passengers from Tamil Nadu stranded in a cruise ship anchored in River Nile in Egypt after 45 people onboard it tested positive for coronovirus, according to their family.
-After the ship with 171 tourists docked in the Nile near Luxor City in Egypt, all the passengers were screened and 45, including 12 crew members, have tested positive for Covid-19 and later shifted to a hospital.
+An elderly couple from here is among the 17 passengers from Tamil Nadu stranded in a cruise ship anchored in River Nile in Egypt after 45 people onboard were evacuated for suspected coronavirus, according to their family.
+After the ship with 171 tourists docked in the Nile near Luxor City in Egypt, all the passengers were screened and 45 suspected coronavirus cases have been evacuated and later shifted to a hospital.

 One passenger from Chennai was taken to a hospital in Alexandria on Saturday, after he developed symptoms, relatives of the Coimbatore couple, aboard the ship, said.
 Considering the safety, all the other passengers would be quarantined for 14 days, the relatives said quoting information received by them from the couple.